-“Irrational” and “irresponsible”: EPA accidentally tells the truth about Trump’s climate plan
+"Irrational" and "irresponsible": EPA accidentally tells the truth about Trump's climate plan

 Oops.

-On Tuesday, President Donald Trump visited the Environmental Protection Agency, where he signed an executive order dismantling key Obama-era policies aimed at fight climate change.
+On Tuesday, President Donald Trump visited the Environmental Protection Agency, where he signed an executive order dismantling key Obama-era policies aimed at fighting climate change.
 On Thursday morning, the EPA sent out a press release highlighting some wonderful praise that Trump's order has received from groups such as the Chamber of Commerce, the American Petroleum Institute, the American Coalition for Clean Coal Electricity, and—of course—Republican politicians.
 But the top quote in the EPA's email, attributed to Sen. Shelley Moore Capito (R-W.Va.), had an unexpected message:

 Senator Shelly Moore Capito (W.Va)

-Note: Update: An EPA spokesperson emailed me, "An internal draft was mistakenly sent with a quote that belonged to Senator Carper but was wrongly attributed to Senator Capito, whom we originally meant to quote.
-We apologize for the error and are making sure that our process is improved as we build our team."